-The Collection and Curation lab is labeled as Lab 0 since it is a foundation for your final insect collection.
+The Collection and Curation lab is labeled as Lab 0 since it is a foundation for your final insect collection (Lab Project).
 You want to collect at different times, in different weather conditions, in different habitats and in different locations, so you don't want to wait to get started collecting.
 Labs 1 and 2 (External and Internal Morphology) contain very important information that will help you with your collection, so please make sure that you these get done on time so you can correctly identify and curate the insects you are collecting.
 You'll notice that the second half of your textbook contains keys to insect orders and families.
 During the third lab, you will learn how to use those keys to discover what insects you have collected.
+If you purchased the Photographic Atlas of Entomology, remember that those keys are outdated, so you will need to write in the newer information from the class/textbook.
+You will need the newer taxonomy for your insect collection labels.
+For example, Homoptera is no longer an order.
+Heteroptera, Hemiptera, and Heteroptera are all combined under one order, Hemiptera, so only Hemiptera will count towards an order for your collection.
+Isoptera and Blattodea are now combined into Blattodea.